Ntinos Pontikas: Career

+After his early retirement he briefly returned to football twice with local Greek clubs.
+During the 2021-22 season he featured in an English amateur division playing a full 90-minutes on his debut.
+He later returned to the LFCA local leagues in Greece, where he had started his career from.

 Record

-On 21 September 1996, Pontikas became the youngest player ever to score a hat-trick at 14 years and 198 days.
-On his debut match with Haravgi he scored his team's all 3 goals, in their away 4–3 defeat to Ampelokipoi, in the fifth tier of the Greek championship.
-Opponents Ampelokipoi's squad in that match featured 1988 Greek champion Giorgos Kolovos, 1985 Cup winner and team captain Babis Ntosas, (both as AEL players), and also future Greece international defender Vangelis Moras, as an unused substitute.
+On 24 September 1996, Pontikas became the youngest player ever to score a hat-trick at 14 years and 198 days.
+On his debut match as a starter with Haravgi he scored his team's all 3 goals in their away 4–3 defeat to Ampelokipoi, in the fifth tier of the Greek championship.
+Opponents Ampelokipoi squad featured 1988 Greek champion Giorgos Kolovos, 1985 Cup winner and club captain Babis Ntosas, (both as AEL players), and also future Greece international defender Vangelis Moras as an unused substitute.

-Pontikas recorded jaw-dropping scoring performances on two more occasions, but in friendly youth games.
-The first was in 1995 when he scored 13 goals, aged 13 and the second in 1997 with the youngster hitting the net 10 times.
+Pontikas recorded jaw-dropping scoring performances on two more occasions, but in unofficial games.
+The first was in 1995 when he scored 13 goals, aged 13, in an XI friendly and the second in 1997 with the youngster hitting the net 10 times in a youth match.
 He also holds the national record for the youngest player to feature in a U-18 high school county league final, at 14 years and 9 months.